-If I turn on the oven, I’ll have to crank up the a/c.
+If I turn on the oven, I’ll have to crank up the air conditioning.
 I want to spend my birthday money on a new chef’s pan.
 Not the Con Ed bill.

+Maybe I’ll fry something.
 Whenever I fry food, I think of Mrs. Ducci.

 Italy is filled with fallen noble families.
 The Risorgimento, which unified Italy in 1861, broke apart a society which was not far from feudal, and families of noble rank saw their power, status, and riches slowly begin to disintegrate.
 The Ducci family was one of many.

 Little 3-year old Duccio Ducci was tearing around the rooms when I arrived, with a fellow student, to begin my investigation of their art collection.
 Lara and I worked with quiet amazement and reverence at the treasures that were before us, occasionally looking at each other with stupefied smiles.

 With incredible simplicity and ease, she prepared chicken scallopini.
 It was dusted in flour, then pan-seared in olive oil and butter.
 Finally, she squeezed a lemon and added a bit of cream.
 It was lovely.

 We attempted another visit, but for one Italian reason or another, we never returned to the Ducci Villa.
 I have always felt a little guilty about not fulfilling our promise to share a fritta with Mrs. Ducci.

 - 1 teaspoon kosher salt